ViviLearns2Code/vivilearns2code.github.io/_posts/2018-04-18-backpropagation-ii.markdown

 \frac{dout}{d\beta_k} = \sum_{j=1}^N \frac{dout}{dx^{\text{norm}}_{jk}} \quad .
 \end{align}

-The implementation of a BN layer in python is given by
+Plugging everything in will make the implementation of a BN layer look something like this in Python:
 {% highlight python %}
 import numpy as np